NowhereLTD/Gelamen/README.md

 # PathQL

+## Features
+- ***Rapid implementation:*** Simple web applications can be implemented in a few minutes including a functioning backend connection.
+- ***Smooth networking:*** The backend functions can be offered directly to the frontend and can be used directly by the frontend without any further steps.
+- ***Unlimited extensibility:*** Almost every position in the front and back end can be extended as desired.
+Thanks to CustomEvents and differentiated logging, PathQL offers dynamic customizability.
+- ***Database support:*** So far, PathQL offers database support for PostgreSQL and SQLite, but new database drivers can be connected in seconds.
+- ***High security:*** Advanced PathQL natively supports encryption at the client-client level, providing a secure way to transfer and store sensitive customer data. (alpha support)

 ## Usage
 You can simple create a new PathQL Entry, which allows you to automize database over an orm and client requests over the PathQL JSON Requests.